-Now, I adore mangoes, but I do hate preparing them and am often put off buying them because of this.
+Now, I adore mangoes, but I do hate preparing them.
+Because of this I rarely buy them, which is a shame.
 Luckily, I had a tin of mango puree that I bought from an international shop in Plymouth a couple of years ago in order to make mango kulfi.
 It was well past its sell by date, but I couldn’t see that it was likely to have gone off and luckily it hadn’t.

-My initial thought was to make a chocolate and mango ripple ice-cream, which I think could look and taste really good, but our freezer is currently stuffed to the gunnels and I couldn’t squeeze anything else in.
+My initial thought was to make a chocolate and mango ripple ice-cream.
+I reckon that would both look and taste rather splendid.
+But our freezer is currently stuffed to the gunnels and I can’t squeeze anything else in.
 I had to think again.
-OK, how about a chocolate and mango cake?
+OK, how about a mango chocolate cake?

 It seemed a bit too obvious to make a chocolate cake and fill it with mango, so I decided to do it the other way around and have chocolate playing second fiddle to the mango by making a mango cake filled with chocolate.
 I was really excited at the thought of having a mango flavoured orange coloured sponge.
 I thought cardamom and coconut would add a little depth and work well with the mango flavour, so I included coconut flour and cardamom sugar to the bake.